department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/service-in-vietnam-korea.md

 - You came into contact with Agent Orange while serving in the military, **or**

-- You served in at least one of these places during the time periods listed:
+- You served in at least one of these locations during the time periods listed:
   - In or near the Republic of Vietnam between January 9, 1962, and May 7, 1975
   - Vietnam (including aboard a ship on the inland waterways or within the 12-mile territorial seas) for any length of time between January 9, 1962, and May 7, 1975
   - The Korean Demilitarized Zone for any length of time between April 1, 1968, and August 31, 1971